Understanding Erectile Dysfunction -- Diagnosis and Treatment

 Prostaglandin suppositories can be inserted into the urethra to produce erections.

-Medically administered testosterone shots or patches may help men with low testosterone levels, but no specific level of the hormone guarantees potency.
+Testosterone replacement therapy may help men with low testosterone levels, but no specific level of the hormone guarantees potency.
+Treatment comes in many forms, including shots, patches, gels, and oral tablets, for example.

 Devices to Aid Erection